Jump to main content

 News from Science, Media & the Public

 New Publication: "Coming of Voting Age.
-Evidence from a Natural Experiment on the Effects of Electoral Eligibility on Citizens’ Information-Seeking Behaviour" (together with Armin Schäfer, Johannes Gutenberg-University Mainz, Thorsten Faas, Free University Berlin and Sigrid Roßteutscher, Goethe University Frankfurt) in Electoral Studies (open access).
+Evidence from a Natural Experiment on the Effects of Electoral Eligibility on Citizens’ Information-Seeking Behaviour" (co-authored with Armin Schäfer, Johannes Gutenberg-University Mainz, Thorsten Faas, Free University Berlin and Sigrid Roßteutscher, Goethe University Frankfurt) in Electoral Studies (open access).

 New podcast episode: Deutschlandfunk-Nova has published Jun.-Prof. Arndt Leininger's inaugural lecture on "Voting at 16" as a podcast episode.
 You can find the lecture slides here.